-Variable Additional Information Section C Variables: Health Care Resource Use and Unmet Need confidentiality of re the highest values in coded.
-As described ons on use of health care resources are reported as continuous variables.
-In order to protect espondents, all of these continuous variables (except HSPSTYN) were top-coded, collapsing into a single value.
-The file's codebook indicates the level at which each variable was top-d in Section 5.1, many of the imputation flags for the variables on health care resource use have for confidentiality reasons.
+Variable Additional Information Section C Variables: Health Care Resource Use and Unmet Need Many of the questions on use of health care resources are reported as continuous variables.
+In order to protect confidentiality of respondents, all of these continuous variables (except HSPSTYN) were top-coded, collapsing the highest values into a single value.
+The file's codebook indicates the level at which each variable was top-coded.
+As described in Section 5.1, many of the imputation flags for the variables on health care resource use have not been provided for confidentiality reasons.
 UNMET PUTOFF PUFOFR1- PUTOF21 Questions c811-c831, describing unmet medical need and reasons (UNMET, PUTOFF, PUFOFR1-PUTOF21), were answered by the family informant and other adults who completed the SRM.
 For the randomly selected child, these questions were answered by the family informant.
 PUTOFR8 - 9 PUTOF10 - 13 PUTOF15 - 19 PUTOF21 The variables PUTOFR8 - PUTOF21 (except PUTOF14 and PUTOF20) were constructed after reviewing the verbatim responses to question c831, for which respondents could specify other reasons for postponing or not receiving medical care.
-MEDCSTX BPOWNX The variable MEDCSTX, constructed from responses to questions c92 and c93, indicate the total out-of-pocket medical costs for the family.
-The variable BPOWNX, constructed from responses to questions c101_2 and c101a, indicate the total amount currently owed in medical bills for the family.
-Section D Variables: Usual Source of Care and Patient Trust in Physician AFFSEEN Question sn5 is asked for families in which anyone is uninsured and either of the following is true: any uninsured family member is paying less than full price at his/her usual source of care (question sn1) or there is a local place offering affordable medical care for the uninsured (question sn2).
-If the former is true, then question sn5 refers to that usual source of care.
-If the latter is true, then question sn5 refers to the local place offering affordable medical care.
+MEDCSTA, MEDCSTB, BPOWNA, BPOWNB The variables MEDCSTA and MEDCSTB (questions c92 and c93) indicate the total out-of-pocket medical costs for the family.
+The variables BPOWNA and BPOWNB (questions c101_2 and c101a) indicate the total amount currently owed in medical bills for the family.
+Section D Variables: Usual Source of Care and Patient Trust in Physician AFFTRAV AFFSEEN Questions sn4, sn4per, and sn5 are asked for families in which anyone is uninsured and either of the following is true: any uninsured family member is paying less than full price at his/her usual source of care (question sn1) or there is a local place offering affordable medical care for the uninsured (question sn2).
+If the former is true, then questions sn4 - sn5 refer to that usual source of care.
+If the latter is true, then questions sn4 - sn5 refer to the local place offering affordable medical care.